AdobeDocs/experience-manager-65.ko-KR/help/assets/metadata.md

 1. In the Assets user interface, navigate to the location of the assets you want to edit.
 1. Select the assets for which you want to edit common properties.
-1. From the toolbar, click the **[!UICONTROL Properties]** icon to open the properties page for the selected assets.
+1. From the toolbar, click **[!UICONTROL Properties]** to open the properties page for the selected assets.

    >[!NOTE]
    >